Wedding RSVP website

 The RSVP details vendors actually ask for.

-SnapInvite is focused on online wedding RSVP tracking: guest replies, plus-one names, meal choices, dietary restrictions, notes, pending reminders, and a final count you can hand off.
+SnapInvite is focused on online wedding RSVP tracking: guest replies, plus-one names, meal choices, dietary restrictions, notes, pending reminders, and the catering counts you need before the deadline.

 Reply details